kensho-technologies/graphql-compiler/README.rst

             vertex_name = table.schema.replace('.', '') + table.name

         if vertex_name in vertex_name_to_table:
-            raise AssertionError('Found two tables with conflicting GraphQL object names')
+            raise AssertionError('Found two tables with conflicting GraphQL object names.')

         vertex_name_to_table[vertex_name] = table

 Specifying SQL Edges
 ^^^^^^^^^^^^^^^^^^^^
 Finally, we can specify edges in SQL through the :code:`direct_edges` parameter as below.
+We use the term :code:`direct_edges`, since we may support other types of SQL edges in the future.

 .. code:: python